Mahurangi Magazine logo

 Just because you come from the country, Cole, doesn’t mean you can spell across with two cs!

 Suffice to say Cimino was never going to be the speller the familywhich, hands down, was Cimino’s walking-dictionary mother, Noelene Adelaide Cole née Cimino, and the onetime subeditor only realised, at age 77, he’d invariably chosen to spell choose with one o.
-Only in hindsight did the possibility that Brown was the form-master of Senior Five—that attended by Cimino—due to it harbouring more than its share of the school’s sporting prowess.
-Not that Cimino was part of that exalted cohort, except that sheer physical strengthmaybe a footnote or chapter: Cimino never developed the discipline to exercise—beyond youthful push-ups and squats—a perennial tendency to go hard, physically allowed him to fare at least averagely through his misspent adulthood… did earn him a rigorous role in the First Fifteenthe school’s top Rugby football team, of 15 players plus reserves’s training programme.
+Only in hindsight did the probability Brown was not a sixth or seventh-form master but of a lowly fifth—Senior Five, Cimino’s—was due to the class harbouring significantly more than its share of the school’s sporting prowess.
+Not that Cimino was part of that exalted cohort, except that sheer physicalmaybe a footnote or chapter: Cimino never developed the discipline to exercise—beyond youthful push-ups and squats—a perennial proclivity for going hard, physically, allowed him to fare at least averagely through his misspent adulthood… strengthmaybe a footnote or chapter: Cimino never developed the discipline to exercise—beyond youthful push-ups and squats—a perennial proclivity for going hard, physically, allowed him to fare at least averagely through his misspent adulthood… did earn him a rigorous role in the firstthe school’s top Rugby football team, of 15 players plus reserves fifteen’sthe school’s top Rugby football team, of 15 players plus reserves training programme.

 Return to text